milkybytes/DSChaosMod/README.md

 ## Installing

+Note: This repository uses Python v3.9 and may not be compatible with later Python versions.

-1. Clone the repository using `git clone https://github.com/milkytoasto/DSChaosMod.git`
+1. Clone the repository
 2. Go into the project root directory with `cd DSChaosMod`
 3. `pip install poetry` to get the Poetry dependency
 4. `poetry install` to get both base and dev dependencies